jagprog5/dev-guide/README.md

  - using higher level abstractions (libraries, and reduce manual memory management)
  - rethinking complexity in terms of axiomatic design
  - evaluating surrounding infrastructure (misconfigured devops, etc.)
- - a comprehensive QA list and plan
+ - a comprehensive QA list and plan (the requester of a feature should QA!)

 One can iterate on a program for a long time (with diminishing returns), but at some point it makes more sense to expose it to the real world.
+There are some things which tests just won't catch.

 # Type System - Prefer Strong Types

-Prefer stronger typing over weaker typing.
+Prefer strong typing over weak typing.
 It prevents mistakes and is a form of documentation.